Manasovo/kuki-skill/README.md

 * "Kuki volume up / down"

 ## Credits
 **Manasovo** - apologies to everyone !
-I'am not developer, coder, etc. and i never been.
-In my whole live i wrote some shell script :-)This project is my first try with Python, GitHub, Mycroft, etc.
+I'am not developer, coder, etc. and never been.
+In my whole live i wrote few shell script :-) This project is my first try with Python, GitHub, Mycroft, etc. Be gentle :-)

 ## Category
 Entertainment